 Visual Analysis.
-To get a visual understanding of the NARX prediction performance, we randomly select a period (iteration 1200~1300) from the ResNet-32 training process on one m4.2xlarge instance of Cluster-B; the actual and predicted sample processing speeds are presented in Fig. 10.
+To get a visual understanding of the NARX prediction performance, we randomly select a period (iteration 1200~1300) from the ResNet-32 training process on one m4.2xlarge instance of Cluster-B; the actual and predicted sample processing speeds are presented in Fig. 11.
 From it we observe that the benefit of NARX is twofold.
-On the one hand, NARX is robust to non-deterministic transient perturbations: when there are "spikes" (like the sharp wave around

-Semi-Dynamic Load Balancing: Efficient Distributed Learning in Non-Dedicated Environments iteration 1206) in the actual speed curve, the predicted curve fluctuates much less.
+On the one hand, NARX is robust to non-deterministic transient perturbations: when there are "spikes" (like the sharp wave around iteration 1206) in the actual speed curve, the predicted curve fluctuates much less.
 This is because NARX predicts also with the worker's available memory and CPU amounts, which are relatively stable during those "spikes".
 On the other hand, when the actual speed increases not for randomness but for non-transient deterministic factors like increased CPU or memory resources (e.g., around iteration 1270), the predicted speed can promptly catch up.

 Method Configuration RMSE Avg.
 Iteration Time (Normalized by BSP)

 Memoryless - 11.85 0.58

-ĒMĀ $\alpha = 0.2$ 7.85 0.48

-ARIMA (p,d,q)=(2,2,1) 9.67 0.52
+EMĀ 7.85

+ARIMA - - - $(\bar{p}, \bar{d}, q) = (\bar{2}, \bar{2}, 1)$ 9.67

-SimpleRNN look-back=2 8.34 0.49
+SimpleRNN look-back=2 8.34

-LSTM look-back=2 9.19 0.51
+LSTM look-back=2 9.19

-NARX look-back=2 4.78 0.42
+NĀRĀ look-back=2 4.78

-Table 3: RMSE and iteration speedup when applyingdifferent prediction approaches in LB-BSP.
+TABLE 3: RMSE and iteration speedup when applying different prediction approaches in LB-BSP.

 Comparison with Other Approaches.
 We further compare NARX with other approaches surveyed in §3.2.2, as listed in Table 3.
 The memoryless method means to take last iteration's sample processing speed as the predicted one.
-Regarding the EMA approach, the smoothing factor $\alpha$ (weight of the latest observation) is set to be 0.2.
-As for the statistical prediction approach-ARIMA, its order of the autoregressive model (p), degree of differencing (d), and order of the moving average (q) are respectively set to 2, 2 and 1, based on the model selection techniques [65].
+Regarding the EMA approach, the smoothing factor α (weight of the latest observation) is set to be 0.2.
+As for the statistical prediction approach-ARIMA, its order of the autoregressive model (p), degree of differencing (d), and order of the moving average (q) are respectively set to 2, 2 and 1, based on the model selection techniques [84].
 Finally, for SimpleRNN (plain RNN) and LSTM, their look-back window size is set to 2, the same as in NARX.